 As a DDes candidate, his research focuses on the mediation between theories of ecology and theories of landscape design.
 Departing from the prevalence of process oriented discourses in today’s landscape architecture, his dissertation discusses the translation of ecological ideas into formal design thinking, and illustrates this theoretical mediation through a series of cultural landscape formations and landscape design exercises.
 By examining systems, phases and patterns as central ideas in both the philosophy of ecology and the contemporary theory of landscape architecture, his work offers a consideration of landscape form as an epistemology of ecology.

-Julia Smachylo’s doctoral work looks at how cities are tied to their surrounding hinterlands, investigating how the operationalization of these landscapes have/are leading to specific forms of urban development.
+Julia Smachylo is an urban designer as well as a registered urban planner in Ontario and the United Kingdome.
 At Harvard she is a member of the Urban Theory Lab, and is engaged in a Secondary Field degree in Critical Media Practice, which integrates media production into her academic work.
-Using film as a method of investigation, her recent work focus on woodland areas in the province of Ontario, Canada, documenting forests and forest products at multiple spatial scales to reveal the extent to which these landscapes are tied to the social, economic and political histories of production and conservation within the region.
+Her research responds to an increased awareness and shift towards valuing natural capital in research and policy, as well as the growing influence of non-state actors such as environmental organizations, landowners, and the private sector in shaping regional landscapes in response to climate change.
+Using film as a method of investigation, her recent work focus on woodland areas in the province of Ontario, Canada, documenting incentivized managed forests to reveal the extent to which these landscapes are tied to the social, economic and political histories of production and conservation within the region.

-Before coming to Harvard, Julia worked in planning, and urban design offices in London and Toronto.
-She has participated in a summer residency at the Canadian Center for Architecture (CCA), and was deputy curator of the Canadian exhibition at the 2014 Venice Biennale in Architecture entitled Arctic Adaptations: Nunavut at 15 with Lateral Office.
-She has experience teaching studio and core courses at both Ryerson University and the University of Waterloo.
+Before coming to Harvard, Julia worked in planning, landscape and urban design offices in London and Toronto, and in 2014 she was deputy curator of the Canadian exhibition at the 2014 Venice Biennale in Architecture entitled Arctic Adaptations: Nunavut at 15 with Lateral Office.
+This past summer she participated in the Canadian Center for Architecture’s PhD residency program, and is a current Canada Fellow at the Weatherhead Center for International Affairs.
+She has been an invited critic at the University of Waterloo, Ryerson University and Harvard University for landscape, urban planning and urban design studios, and has taught core studio courses at both Ryerson University and the University of Waterloo.

 Jihoon Song is a doctoral candidate in urban planning with an architectural background, whose research interests encompass various social and environmental issues related to the making of livable and sustainable cities.
 His research seeks to better understand interaction between spatial environments and people, with implications for urban policies enhancing social justice, environmental sustainability and healthy living.